-Haemangiopericytoma (HPC) is a term formerly used to describe a continuum of mesenchymal tumours with elevated cellularity found throughout the body in soft tissue and bone.
-As the growth pattern of HPC is shared by numerous unrelated benign and malignant tumours, the term as a group of these tu...
+Haemangiopericytoma is a term formerly used to describe a continuum of mesenchymal tumours with elevated cellularity found throughout the body in soft tissue and bone.
+After many years of controversy, haemangiopericytomas have been shown to not only share histological features similar to solitar...

 Haemarthosis is haemorrhage into a joint space and can be regarded as a subtype of a joint effusion.